Ravenslofty/librecell/README.md

 The project is in a very early stage and not yet ready to be used for production.
 Project structure and API might change heavily in near future.

+LibreCell consists of different sub-projects:
+* librecell-layout: Automated layout generator for CMOS standard cells.
+* librecell-lib: Characterization kit for CMOS cells and tool for handling liberty files.
+* librecell-common: Code that is used across different LibreCell projects such as a netlist parser.

 ### Getting started

 It is recommended to use a Python 'virtual environment' for installing all Python dependencies: